 Most people must enroll for Medicare near their 65th birthday.
 There are exceptions for people who have insurance through a qualified employer or who have certain disabilities or conditions.
 But in general, your initial enrollment period starts three months before you turn 65 and ends three months after.

-If you don’t enroll in Medicare Parts B (medical coverage) and D (prescription drug coverage) when you’re first eligible, you’ll likely have to pay a late enrollment fee every month after you do sign up.
-The fee is permanent and depends on how long you go without coverage:
+If you don’t enroll in Medicare Part B (medical coverage) when you’re first eligible, you’ll likely have to pay a late enrollment fee every month after you do sign up.
+The fee is permanent and depends on how long you go without coverage.
+The same goes for Part D (optional prescription drug coverage) if you sign up late and don’t have drug coverage from another source, such as an employer.

 As you make plans for celebrating your 65th birthday, don’t forget to make plans for enrolling in Medicare.
 A delay could cost you.